 Author: Tanmaya Kumar Dash

-The idea of having reusable launch vehicles has been troubling scientists and engineers for decades.
+The idea of utilizing reusable launch vehicles has been troubling scientists and engineers for decades.
 Billions of dollars have been spent towards developing reusable rockets for space missions.
 Previously, rockets that propelled payloads into space were completely destroyed in the process and even the space shuttle, which returned to the ground in one piece on its own accord, required semi-disposable rockets to get it to flight.
-The solid rocket boosters used in these shuttles fell off during the initial take off and months of refurbishment is required before using it.
+The solid rocket boosters used in these shuttles fell off during the initial take-off and months of refurbishment is required before using it.
 It’s like buying a new car every trip you take a trip.
 This is why developing reusable rockets have been such a sought out goal.

 Blue Origin, however, defied this theory as it launched and landed its suborbital rocket, New Shepard – the same one that the company launched and landed in November.
 This makes it the first commercial rocket to launch into space the second time.
 But it would be unfair on our part to compare New Shepard and Falcon 9 despite both going towards the same goal.
 This is attributed to the fact that New Shepard is designed to take future passengers into suborbital space, where they will experience four minutes of weightlessness before falling back to Earth.
 Meanwhile, SpaceX’s Falcon 9 is made to launch payloads and cargo into orbit and beyond, which requires it to go much faster and to a much higher altitude before returning.
 However, this does not make Blue Origins achievement any less.
 Its competitor in this market is not SpaceX but Virgin Galactic, another orbital tourism firm.